|25th January 2021||Duration:||

 - Over 250 practice questions and online quizzes included in the course to assist you in your learning and knowledge retention.

 - The course includes Minitab – the statistical and process improvement software used by many leading employers.
-Access to Minitab software is provided to students to use during the course at no additional charge.
+Free access to Minitab software is provided to students during their course of study at IT Sligo.

 - Participants undertake a work-based project to allow the use of the Lean Six Sigma tools in their workplace.
 An IT Sligo supervisor is assigned to each student to support them during the project.
 (A simulated project option is available for those unable to complete a work-based project.)